Samuel-Dainton/NetSuite-Blocked-IF-Items/README.md

 2. **Configure Blocked Items**: Update the `blockedItemIds` array with the IDs of items that should not be included in the fulfillment.
 3. **Test the Functionality**: Create a Fulfillment linked to a Transfer Order with various items to test if the alerts work as expected.

-## Logging

-The script includes debug logging to track its execution and any blocked items identified.
-You can view logs in the NetSuite script execution logs for further analysis.

 ## Notes

 - Ensure that the item types (Inventory or Assembly) are correctly recognized in your NetSuite environment to avoid potential issues with blocked item identification.
 - Modify the blocked items list as needed to suit your business requirements.

-## License

-This script is provided as-is without any warranty.
-Use it at your own risk.